Ordinary People (John Legend song)

+"Ordinary People" is a song by American singer John Legend, released by GOOD Music and Columbia Records on April 7, 2005 as the second single from his debut studio album, Get Lifted (2004).
+Written and produced by Legend and fellow singer will.i.am, the song is a ballad discussing an emotionally tumultuous relationship.

-"Ordinary People" is a song by American recording artist John Legend.
-It was written and produced by Legend and will.i.am for his debut album Get Lifted (2004).
-It was released as the album's second single and later certified gold by the RIAA.
-Critics were positive towards the song, praising it for its raw emotion and simplicity.
-At the 48th Annual Grammy Awards "Ordinary People" received three nominations for Song of the Year, Best R&B Song and Best Male R&B Vocal Performance, ultimately winning the latter.
-The song appears on Now 19.
+"Ordinary People" was widely acclaimed by music critics, who praised its raw emotion and simplicity.
+At the 48th Annual Grammy Awards, "Ordinary People" received nominations for Song of the Year, Best R&B Song and Best Male R&B Vocal Performance, ultimately winning the latter.
+The song also peaked at number 24 on the Billboard Hot 100, received double platinum certification by the Recording Industry Association of America (RIAA), and appears on Now 19.

 Music video

-The music video for "Ordinary People", directed by Chris Milk and Legend's then-label boss Kanye West, features Legend playing a grand piano in an all-white space, while couples and families fight and reconcile around and in front of the piano.
+The music video for "Ordinary People", directed by Chris Milk and John Legend's then-label boss Kanye West, features Legend playing a grand piano in an all-white space, while couples and families fight and reconcile around and in front of the piano.
 For the final minute of the video, Legend is joined by a string section and a harmonica (played offscreen).
 Legend walks to and from the piano with a glass of water, as a short bookending to the video proper.